shabin5785/docker-learnings/Readme_3.md

 service command will create the container and name it based on service name and take care of configuring it.

 "docker service upate <service id> -replica 3" will update the above service (based on id) to have 3 replicas.

+- similar to this docker update can be used to modify the details or config of a running container.